kevonc/kevoncheung.com/content/articles/20210215-bip-guide-behind-the-scenes.md

 ---
-title: "My guide attracted 2,100 people in 3 days.
-Here's what I learned"
+title: 'My guide attracted 2,100 people in 3 days.
+Here''s what I learned'
-date: "2021-02-15"
+date: '2021-02-15'
-category: "marketing"
+meta_description: ''
-meta_description: ""
+slug: bip-guide-behind-the-scenes
-slug: "bip-guide-behind-the-scenes"
+topic: marketing
 ---

 I was a nobody on the Internet.
 It took me a total of 2 months and 10,000 words to finish the Building in Public guide, and this happened: 2,100 unique visitors in 3 days, a 73% increase of Twitter followers in 7 days from 767 to 1327, #20 on Hacker News Page 1 for a day, 3 live sharing sessions, and regular mentions of the guide.